khalilbouali/event-booking-demo/README.md

 }
 ```

-Assign the role as a **client role of `carrefour-kata-id`**, not merely as an unrelated realm/client role.
+Assign the role as a **client role of `event-booking-id`**, not merely as an unrelated realm/client role.

 ## Microservice rejects the token because of audience